hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    Validating resolvers MAY also return a SERVFAIL response when processing NSEC3 records with iterations larger than 0.
-Validating resolvers MAY choose to ignore authoritative server responses with iteration counts greater than 0, which will likely resulting in returning a SERVFAIL to the client when no processed responses are received from authoritative servers.
+Validating resolvers MAY choose to ignore authoritative server responses with iteration counts greater than 0, which will likely result in returning a SERVFAIL to the client when no acceptable responses are received from authoritative servers.

-   Validating resolvers returning an insecure or SERVFAIL answer to their client after receiving and validating an unsupported NSEC3 parameter from the authoritative server(s) values SHOULD return an Extended DNS Error (EDE) {RFC8914} EDNS0 option of value (RFC EDITOR:
+   Validating resolvers returning an insecure or SERVFAIL answer to their client after receiving and validating an unsupported NSEC3 parameter from the authoritative server(s) SHOULD return an Extended DNS Error (EDE) {RFC8914} EDNS0 option of value (RFC EDITOR: TBD).
-   TBD).
-Validating resolvers that choose to ignore a response with an unsupported iterations count (and do not validate the signature) MUST NOT return this EDE option.
+   Validating resolvers that choose to ignore a response with an unsupported iteration count (and do not validate the signature) MUST NOT return this EDE option.

    Note that this specification updates [RFC5155] by significantly